Immunosuppression-Free Kidney Transplant

 UCLA Health excellence in kidney transplant tolerance

-The UCLA Health kidney transplantation team works with experts from many different departments to offer this revolutionary treatment.
+The UCLA Health kidney transplantation team works with experts from many departments to offer this revolutionary treatment.
 We bring together specialists who are leaders in their respective fields.
 Made possible by funding from the OneLegacy Foundation, this program reflects an unwavering commitment to our patients’ well-being.

 Highlights of our program include: